Do Go On - Do Go On Presents: Arty Facts - Vault

 What do you reckon?

-What do you reckon about Volt?
+What are you reckon about?

-Well said, Pig Dog.
+Well said, pig dog.

 I guess me.

-Who am I?
+Who am I, run boy?

 That adds up.